AlfredJustus/stutor-test/README.md

 # SchoolTutor Platform

 This project is a platform that connects tutors and students from the same school.
-Students who need tutoring can find their suitable tutor through filter options.
-Tutors can also register to support students in their offered subjects.

 ## Prerequisites